pmatch

 This not only makes the code more readable but in the vast majority of the cases it also makes it more efficient!

-Now that we have a way to extract the name of the mailman from a Toy, we need to pass the actual toy to the fuction we just defined.
+Now that we have a way to extract the name of the mailman from a Toy, we need to pass the actual toy to the function we just defined.

 // remember the definition of `Dog`